freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 {width: 25%}
 ![](resources/Ch6_bloch_sphere_hadamard.png)

 Remember, when the qubit is measured, its state can only be one of the two: either `0` or `1`, i.e. either north pole or south pole.
 The state after applying the Hadamard gate is not observable, it only exists as long as the qubit stays isolated from the universe inside a functioning quantum computer.
 Intuitively, having the arrow point to the equator means that upon observation the arrow has 50% chance of collapsing into `0` and 50% chance of collapsing into `1`.
-It is now perfectly between the two states, or in other words it's in a superposition.
+It is now perfectly between the two states, or in other words it's in a superposition. (note that 50%/50% split is not necessary to call this a superposition; any other probability split is also considered a superposition)

 The Hadamard gate can be expressed as a 90º rotation around the Y-axis, followed by a 180º rotation around the X-axis.
 You might wonder why do a 180º rotation around the X-axis: this doesn't move the arrow as it is pointing exactly in line with the X-axis.